sathishmepco/Java-Interview-Programs/README.md

 5. Check whether the given number is Ramanujam's Number or NOT.
 6. Generate all the Kaprekar NUmber's less than 1000.
 7. Write a java program to LCM of a TWO given number.
+8. Write a Java Program check the given number is **Automorphic Number** or NOT.

 # Array Based Programs
 1. Calculate the average of given array. [[Solution]](InterviewPrograms/src/com/java/array/Average.java)